Cornell-PoBE/A3/README.md

 You now have an up and running EC2 instance!

-However, lets talk about automating the EC2 part.
+For further extension, not necessary to know for the scope of this class, we will be looking about automating the deploying of the EC2 instance.

 For this, we will use [Terraform](https://www.terraform.io/) to provision our infrastructure.
 There are many options, one big one is: [CloudFormation](https://aws.amazon.com/cloudformation/), but we will use Terrform for this tutorial.

 #### Extensions [ Terraform Setup ]

 To download `Terraform` you can download from [here](https://www.terraform.io/downloads.html) or just run `brew install terraform`.
 To check that `Terraform` has been successfully installed run `terraform help`.

 Basically how Terraform works is that we’ll define the different resources that we want to set up and then we’ll use `Terraform` to plan out what our changes will do and, finally, apply the plan.

 Firstly you will make a directory for `Terraform` in your application and create a new file called: `main.tf`.
 The `.tf`extensions indicate that they’re using the Terraform syntax, which is similar to JSON.